 - 1. Place room thermostat SYSTEM switch in the HEAT position and the fan switch is placed in AUTO position. - 2.
 Set the heating temperature control of the thermostat above room temperature. - 3.
 The induced-draft motor will start. - 4.
 On a call for heating, the main burner should light within 5 sec. of the spark being energized.
 If the burners do not light, there is a 22-sec. delay before another 5-sec. try.
 If the burners still do not light, this sequence is repeated.
-For 3-phase models if the burners do not light within 15 minutes from the initial call for heat, there is a lockout.
-For single phase models, if the burners do not light on the 4th ignition attempt, there is a lockout.
+If the burners do not light within 15 minutes from the initial call for heat, there is a lockout.
 To reset the control, break the 24-v power to W. - 5.
-For 3-phase models the evaporator fan will turn on 45 sec. after the flame has been established.
+The evaporator fan will turn on 45 sec. after the flame has been established.
 The evaporator fan will turn off 45 sec. after the thermostat has been satisfied.
-For single phase models the evaporator fan will turn on 30 sec. after the flame has been established.
-The evaporator fan will turn off 90 sec.
-After the thermostat has been satisfied.
 Please note that the integrated gas unit controller (IGC) has the capability to automatically reduce the evaporator "ON" delay and increase the evaporator "OFF" delay in the event of high duct static and/or partially-clogged filter.